DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5 Experiment.md

 There were multiple problems that we faced with the instruments and the surroundings stated below,
  - When trying to measure the second harmonic, we accidentally measured the third harmonic which can be attributed to the method that we used.
 To improve this, we could have made a rough estimate for the second harmonic frequency using the first fundamental frequency as the second harmonic is a multiple of the first harmonic.
  - The microphone picked up sounds from other speakers which were set to a different frequency which interfered with out reading.
 To improve this, the experiment can be conducted in a isolated environment which would remove any unnecessary noise.
- - The tube was touching the speaker and the microphone was touching the tube as well which made
+ - The tube was touching the speaker and the microphone was touching the tube as well which made  the reading inaccurate.
+To improve this, make sure that the tube is not touching the speaker and the microphone is not

 ---

-# Appendix
-## Procedure  (from last week)
-##### Determine the pressure amplitude profile
-1) Determine the fundamental frequency of the tube by test and trial of the frequency while keeping the microphone half way inside the tube.
-2) Record the fundamental frequency of the tube.
-3) Move the microphone to equidistant intervals and measure the amplitude of the curve.
-4) Repeat step 3 for all distances from the speaker.
-5) Plot the pressure amplitude profile with the amplitude at the y axis and the distance from the speaker on the x axis.

-##### Speed of Sound
-1)  Determine the fundamental frequency of the tube by test and trial of the frequency while keeping the microphone half way inside the tube.
-2)  Slowly adjust the knob on the function generator and increase the frequency of the sound while monitoring the oscilloscope.
-3)  Change the position of the knob to the appropriate distance from the speaker using the equation,

-$${distance = \frac{L}{n}}$$
-where
-*L* is the length of the tube, and
-*n* is the resonance number.

-4)  Whenever a spike in the amplitude is observed, slow down even further until the accurate value of the frequency can be measured.
-5)  Record the frequency along with the resonant number and plot it on a graph with the frequency on the y axis and resonant frequency on the x axis.
-6)  The slope of the graph can be used to find the speed using the formula,
-$${345.1 = \frac{v}{2L}}$$